I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 CidrIpv6: "::/0"

-During testing, allowing only 443/TCP from the VPC CIDR resulted in timeouts.
-The issue was resolved by aligning with the official documentation requirement of allowing all TCP ports from 0.0.0.0/0.
+During verification, allowing only 443/TCP from the VPC CIDR resulted in timeouts.
+The issue was resolved by conforming to the requirement shown in the official documentation of "allow all TCP ports from 0.0.0.0/0".
 The reason is explained in the "Pitfalls" section below.

 PrivateConnection: